samsontmr/samsontmr.github.io/_pages/about.md

 news
 ====
-* 04-April-2020 - I'm a published scientist now!
-My first ever paper "It’s Morphin’ Time!
-Combating Linguistic Discrimination with Inflectional Perturbations" has been accepted to ACL 2020!
+* 04-April-2020 - My first paper ever has been accepted to ACL 2020!
 * 05-Aug-2019 - First day in the life of a CS PhD student!